Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free / ~$12 per year

 LastPass is one of the better password management apps.
 It lets you store your passwords.
 The app fills in the passwords for you.
 You can sync the passwords across platforms for use on PC, mobile, tablets, and other devices.
 The free version works with a single platform while the premium version covers most other platforms.
 In addition, it’s relatively inexpensive to get the pro features.
 LastPass Authenticator adds another layer of security for the super security conscious.
 They’re both excellent Android tools.

-MiXplorer Silver is one of the most powerful file browsers on mobile.
+MiXplorer Silver is an excellent file browser and one of the best file explorers on Android.
 The base app costs $4.49 and comes with root access, various file browsing tools, support for most popular archive files, FTP server support, support for most cloud storage apps, and more.
 However, there are a variety of additional plugins you can add for even more functionality.
 They include a codec pack for most video and audio files, a PDF reader plugin, a plugin with even more archive file support, and even one specifically for SMB support.
 The cost is a bit high for a file explorer, but you likely won’t need anything other than this for a while.